cado-security/product-help/docs/cado/deploy/aws/architecture.md

 ![AWS architecture](/img/aws-architecture.png)

 This diagram is a simplified architecture.
-We support private deployments with no internet and proxy inspection to support environments with strict security requirements such as those under PCI and HIPAA (below).
+We support private deployments with no internet and proxy inspection to support environments with strict security requirements.